simonw/datasette/docs/json_api.rst

     be gathered and included in the response, either in a new ``"_traces"`` key for JSON responses or at the bottom of the page if the response is in HTML.

+    The structure of the data returned here should be considered highly unstable and very likely to change.

 .. _expand_foreign_keys:

 Expanding foreign key references